bartolialberto/Dependencies-Collector/README.md

 ## Configuration
 The application uses 2 vital folders: the 'input' folder used to contain all the necessary files to function (described later), and the 'output' folder that contains the results of an execution gone well.
-Both folders are created in the project root directory: LavoroTesi.
+Both folders are created in the project root directory (PRD): LavoroTesi.

 To configure the application you have to:
 1) Use Windows as OS